How to Read Comics Like Never Before: Unveiling the Secrets of the Ninth Art

 It’s important that you learn to read comics and pay great attention to how the panels of the story in question are linked.
 Each page, each panel, each transition becomes a potential lesson, a source of inspiration for your own creativity.

 Reading comics is part of making them, there’s no turning back, and perhaps you fear because you wonder if you’ll ever be able to read comics as before, as a simple reader.
-Relax, the reward is great, and the moral is that if you can read them, then you can also make them, or at least you’ll be almost ready.
+Relax, the reward is great, and the moral is that if you can read them, then you can also create them, or at least you’ll be almost ready.

 Look around you and observe: in reality, simple readers don’t exist.
 We are all potential comic creators, each with a unique voice and a story to tell.
 The line between reader and creator is thinner than you think, and each comic you read attentively brings you one step closer to crossing it.